ceramicskate0/Remote_Run_RedLine/README.md

 # Remote_RedLine
-Batch Script to drop and Run RedLine remote
+Batch Script to drop and Run RedLine remote.

+Scipt requires you to have Admin level access and WMI open on source and destination machines